Sooner-Rover-Team/gps/README.md

 # GPS stuff

+Pathing and GPS naviagtion for the rover. **Documentation necessary!**

-Gonna keep this updated as a working log of what I'm doing in the gps folder
+[Gonna keep this updated as a working log of what I'm doing in the gps folder] -benton

 ---

+## Documentation

+This SoRo component is a new candidate for documentation!
+If you know markdown, and have a good idea about what's going on here, please feel free to [make a new page about it in the docs](https://sooner-rover-team.github.io/soro-documentation/html/new-page-guide.html)! :)

 ## Current build and run instructions